absalom-muc/MHI-AC-Ctrl/Troubleshooting.md

 - Use a use a meaningful title, so that the next user with a similar problem can recognize it
 - Which program version do you use?
 - Add the exact name of your AC indoor unit, e.g. SRK 35 ZS-S
-- MHI-AC-Ctrl outputs some basic status information via the serial terminal (115000 Baud).
-Please use it for your first analysis and upload it together with a new Issue
+- MHI-AC-Ctrl outputs some basic status information via the serial terminal.
+Please use it for your first analysis and upload it together with a new Issue.
+Check this [section](#recording-a-basic-log-file)

+## Recording a basic log file
+You can use e.g. the Arduino IDE to record the serial output.
+Apply a baud rate of 115000 Baud and switch **on** the time stamp.
+In order not to overload the Issue, the log should not be copied directly into the Issue, but copied to a text file and attached to the Issue.

-- Sometimes you will be asked to generate a detailed log of the SPI waveforms.
+## Recording a detailed log of the SPI waveforms
 This is done via the [SPI-logger](https://github.com/absalom-muc/MHI-AC-Ctrl/blob/master/testprog/SPI_logger.ino).
-Please don't copy the log output into the Issue description, instead attach it to the Issue.
-For finding a solution for your problem, you should use the log output via the serial monitor (115000 Baud).
+You can use e.g. the Arduino IDE to record the serial output.
+Apply a baud rate of 115000 Baud and switch **off** the time stamp.
+In order not to overload the Issue, the log should not be copied directly into the Issue, but copied to a text file and attached to the Issue.

 ## Known limitations
 MHI-AC-Ctrl doesn't support all functions of the infrared remote control.
 This is because some functions are not reflected by the SPI payload (or I'm not aware of the according SPI codes):